passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 The tests and code is already working for `heap_dump_data.rs`.

-* [ ] Continue to rewrite components in Rust, for improved security and speed.
+* [X] Continue to rewrite components in Rust, for improved security and speed.
+* [ ] WARN: Python `is_pointer()` is dead broken code, determine how to check that a block content is a pointer !

 ### Wed 22th mar 2023